-He and his wife live and work in Silverlake, California with their three year old son – around the corner from where Walt and Roy made Snow White and The Seven Dwarfs in 1937.
+He and his wife live and work in Silverlake, California with their seven year old son – around the corner from where Walt and Roy made Snow White and The Seven Dwarfs in 1937.

 Rey Colón is a life-long Chicago resident who has devoted his career to creating opportunities for children, families and community residents in need.
 Rey has a rich and varied history most recently as Chicago’s 35th Ward Alderman from 2003 to 2015.
 His former positions include Executive Director of the McCormick Tribune YMCA, Boys and Girls Clubs of Chicago Director, and Area Manager at the Chicago Park District.

 Rey has received both local and national recognition for program excellence in education, youth outreach, child development and volunteer empowerment in areas that have enhanced the quality of life for all Chicago residents.

 Rey is committed to uniting communities, believes that every child is gifted and shares the enthusiastic vision for establishing a Center for Early Childhood Creativity and Innovation to benefit today’s neighbors surrounding Disney’s Birthplace Home.

 Charles Pipal is a practicing architect and professor in the Historic Preservation Program at the School of the Art Institute of Chicago.
 He holds a Bachelor’s Degree in Landscape Architecture and a Master’s Degree in Architecture from the University of Illinois at Urbana-Champaign, with a concentration in historic preservation.